Internal Medicine Residency Subspecialty Training

 Cardiology Teaching Service

-During teaching rotations with the cardiology service at NYU Langone’s Tisch Hospital, you are part of a team of four residents and two cardiology attendings, one of whom focuses exclusively on teaching.
+During teaching rotations with the cardiology service at NYU Langone’s Kimmel Pavilion, you are part of a team of four residents and two cardiology attendings, one of whom focuses exclusively on teaching.
 Together you care for up to 16 patients with cardiac conditions.
 You gain experience diagnosing, evaluating, and treating patients with acute coronary syndrome, angina, atrial fibrillation, aortic dissection, congestive heart failure, hypertension, and ventricular arrhythmia.
 This resident-only team is supported by a nurse practitioner, who assists with patient care tasks and creates additional time for residents to learn from world-renowned clinician–researchers in NYU Langone’s Leon H. Charney Division of Cardiology.

 OpenConsult Specialty Teaching Rounds

 Residents at Bellevue and the VA NY Harbor Healthcare System have targeted 30-minute specialty teaching sessions.
 OpenConsult teams choose a subspecialty, topic, or patient that they wish to learn more about and schedule a session with the attending of record for a particular service.
 The rounds, conducted in conjunction with an assigned hospitalist, are case-based, occur at the bedside, and include critiques of house staff presentations and diagnostic skills.
 Through these sessions, instead of learning from a specialist who is not directly involved in the care of a particular patient, you can discuss the rationale for specific care decisions with the healthcare providers who are directly involved in that patient’s care.

 The Saul and Doris Farber Bedside Teaching Service

 The Saul and Doris Farber bedside teaching service is an intensive two-week inpatient rotation at Bellevue that features structured evaluations in a learning environment with a limited number of patients per day.